guide to the French presidential election, 2017

 round of the presidential election, then the future is much harder to

 predict.
 About the only prediction that can be made is that in this

 situation, the new President is likely to be a lame duck from day 1.

-Neither the Socialist party nor the National Front are currently in a position to
+Neither the Socialist party nor the National Front are currently in a

 win a parliamentary election, even if their man or woman were to win